karl-rathmanner/golem/README.md

 ### Editing Schem programs in your IDE

 Files matching `/app/scripts/schemScripts/*.schem` can be edited in your IDE and will be instantly available at runtime if `gulp --watch` is active.
-Use slurp to load local file contents and return them as a SchemString. e.g.:
+Use slurp to load local file contents and return them as a tring. e.g.:

 ```clojure
 (slurp "/myScript.schem")